 Cecropia Moth Physical Description

-Like many moths, the species displays sexual dimorphism.
-Females attain a wingspan of as much as 6 in (15 cm), while males average only a 4 in (10 cm) wingspan.
-Furthermore, the smaller bodied males possess large, feathery antennae.
+Females attain an average wingspan of around 6 in (15.2 cm).
+Exceptional individuals, however, sometimes reach 7 in (17.8 cm).
+Males, meanwhile, average only a 4 in (10 cm) wingspan.
+Only the smaller bodied males possess large, feathery antennae.

 Cecropia Moth Distribution, Habitat, and Ecology

-Males utilize their rather feathery antennae to track females via their pheromones.
-Males typically die shortly after mating, while the female lives until she lays her eggs.
+Like the majority of moths, it evolved as nocturnal in nature.
+During their short lifespans, utilize their furry antennae to track females via their powerful pheromones.
+The males typically die shortly after mating, while the female lives until she lays her eggs.

 Like most moths, the short-lived adults of the Cecropia Moth possess no mouth parts, thus do no feed at all.
 These therefore pose no threat to any species.
 Unfortunately, though, they themselves have many predators, including bats and various parasites.